hassanzohdy/mongez-react-atom/README.md

 ## Using Atoms in components

-Now the `currencyAtom` atom has only single value, from this point we can use it in anywhere in our application components or event outside components.
+Now the `currencyAtom` atom has only a single value, from this point we can use it anywhere in our application components or event outside components.

 `Header.tsx`